 Jesus said to them, "I am the bread of life.
 Whoever comes to me will never be hungry, and whoever believes in me will never be thirsty."
 (John 6: 35)

-The Sacrament of First Holy Communion is for children in grade 2 and up
+The Sacraments of First Reconciliation and First Holy Communion are for children in grade 2 and up

-New Sacrament Preparation Program All children receiving the Sacrament of First Holy Communion MUST FIRST receive the Sacrament of Reconciliation.
-Therefore, preparation for the Sacraments of First Reconciliation and First Holy Communion is now combined in the same school year, beginning in September.
+Combined Preparation for the Sacraments of First Reconciliation and First Holy Communion In September 2018, the Diocese of Calgary updated its practice on Sacrament preparation that all children receiving the Sacrament of First Holy Communion MUST FIRST receive the Sacrament of Reconciliation.
+Therefore, preparation for the Sacraments of First Reconciliation and First Holy Communion is combined in the same school year.

 Who should register?
 Children in grade 2 and up who had been baptized or made the Profession of Faith in the Catholic Church can register for the Sacrament Preparation Program.